Robert Tredgold

-The Rt Hon.
 Sir Robert Clarkson Tredgold, KCMG, PC (2 June 1899 – 8 April 1977), was a Rhodesian barrister, judge and politician.

 Early life

 He was born in Bulawayo to Clarkson Henry Tredgold, the Attorney-General of Southern Rhodesia, and Emily Ruth (née Moffat), and was the grandson of the missionary John Moffat.
 He attended first Prince Edward School and then South African College Schools in Cape Town, South Africa.
 He was a Rhodes Scholar and read law at Hertford College.

 In 1923 he was called to the bar at Inner Temple and then returned to Rhodesia to practice law.

 Political career

 In the 1934 general election, Tredgold was elected to the Southern Rhodesian Legislative Assembly seat of Insiza for the United Rhodesia Party of Godfrey Huggins.
 He rose quickly, becoming Minister of Justice and Defence in 1936, Minister of Justice, Defence and Air (1940–1943), Minister of Mines and Public Works (1938), and Minister of Native Affairs (1942–1943).